Tuition & Fees

 Beyond Sunday Fellows

-- Learn more about the 2018-2019 Beyond Sunday Fellows program for high school students by reviewing the frequently asked questions and the income guidelines.
+- Learn more about the 2021-2022 Beyond Sunday Fellows program for high school students by reviewing the frequently asked questions and their website for more information.
 Click here to apply for a scholarship.
-The deadline for application is March 1.
+The deadline for application is February 26, 2021.

 Missouri 529 MOST Accounts